-Patrick Frazee, Fiancé Of Missing Colorado Mom Kelsey Berreth, Arrested For Murder
+Patrick Frazee, Fiance Of Missing Colorado Mom Kelsey Berreth, Arrested For Murder

 But things have taken a turn since then, and Frazee is currently being held without bond while charged with first-degree murder.
 The arrest follows a search of Berreth’s home on Thursday night, which reports indicate produced quite a lot of viable evidence.

 According to KOAA News 5, investigators have also been talking to the neighbors, who had some interesting information to share.
-Apparently there were two red pickup trucks in Berreth’s driveway on Thanksgiving day.
+Apparently, there were two red pickup trucks in Berreth’s driveway on Thanksgiving day.
 This was around the time when Frazee claimed he had stopped by to pick up the daughter the couple shares.

 BREAKING: Patrick Frazee taken away in handcuffs, ABC reports https://t.co/4o7wKxGkKW